Summerlin, Nevada: Downtown Summerlin

-Local events are held in Downtown Summerlin throughout the year.
-Popular events include outdoor fitness classes, wine walks, holiday festivals, and visits from celebrity guest speakers.
+Local events are held in Downtown Summerlin throughout the year, including an annual art festival, outdoor fitness classes, wine walks, holiday festivals, and visits from celebrity guest speakers.

 Library

 Summerlin has a public library, a branch of the Las Vegas-Clark County Library District.

 Sports

 The city's NHL franchise, the Vegas Golden Knights, practice at City National Arena in Summerlin.
 The arena also offers skating lessons, hosts youth and adult amateur hockey leagues, and trains competitive figure skaters.

 The UNLV Hockey team plays its home games at City National Arena in Summerlin.

 The Las Vegas Aviators (a minor league baseball franchise) play at the Las Vegas Ballpark in Summerlin.

 Parks and recreation

 Cycling

 Bicycle lanes are provided on most major roads in Summerlin, as well as in the adjacent Red Rock Canyon National Conservation Area.

 Community parks

 Large community parks, which are available for free public use, are located throughout Summerlin.
 As of 2018, there are 25 community parks that feature a variety of recreational amenities, which may include: community centers, barbecue areas, walking trails, playgrounds, swimming pools, interactive water features, soccer fields, baseball fields, football fields, basketball courts, tennis courts, volleyball courts, bocce ball and shuffleboard courts, and motorized toy areas.
 In addition, the parks with community centers typically offer special events, classes, and children's camps.
+Swimming pool access, sports field and court registration and league participation, facility rentals, and classes require a Summerlin identification card issued only to owners and tenants who live in an area governed by a Summerlin HOA.